Our people in numbers

 Our Audit Evolution Board

-The Audit Evolution Board's role is to provide challenge, diversity of thought, new insight and recommendations to matters discussed by the Audit Executive and Audit Board and to play a part in improving the culture of trust and quality within the Audit business.
-There are 12 members, from trainees to Senior Managers across an array of locations within our UK Audit practice, also including one non-Audit member.
-This diverse group brings a wide range of opinions, experience and perspectives to meetings.
-Monthly meetings are attended by AEB members, the Chair (who is a member of our Audit Executive team), and presenters.
+The AEB's role is to provide challenge, diversity of thought, new insight and recommendations to matters discussed across our strategic pillars by the Audit Executive and Audit Board, and to play a part in improving the culture of trust and quality within the Audit business.
+There are 12 members, from trainees to Senior Managers from across the performance groups within our UK Audit practice.
+By connecting with engagement teams across the Audit business, the AEB brings a wide range of opinions, experience and perspectives to help shape the key decisions made by the Audit Executive and the Audit Board.
+Monthly meetings are attended by AEB members, the Chair (who is a member of our Audit Executive), and presenters to focus the AEB on key matters aligned to the Audit Executive agenda.

 People